BCDA-APS/use_bluesky/templates/README.md

 [tomography](https://github.com/aps-ht-hedm/jupyter-ht-hedm/blob/master/seisidd/config/tomo_devices.yml).
 Consult this team for more information

-# Install bluesky starter scripts
+# Install bluesky starter script

 It is useful to create a bash shell script to start a bluesky console session.
 The shell script can define environment variables